Battle of the Granicus River May-June 334 BC:

 Arrian 1.13-15; Plut.
 16; Diod.
 17.19.1-3

 Macedonian forces: 32000 infantry, 5100 cavalry, plus navy and allied forces = 90000 total.
-Persian forces 20000 cavalry and approx. same no. of infantry.
+Persian forces 20000 cavalry and approximately the same number of infantry.
+His siege train also included haulers, engineers, surveyors, camp planners, a secretariat, court officials, medical staff, grooms for the cavalry and muleteers for the baggage.
+Some 182 war ships and supply vessels supported his force, 160 allied warships.
 Alexander arrived in Bithynia with 70 talents in bullion and sufficient supplies for 30 days’ campaign.
-Memnon, Greek mercenary with Persians, recommended withdrawing using scorched earth strategy, but Persian commanders, many closely related to King Darius III, insisted on confrontation and chose the Granicus River.
-12000 infantry, 1500 horse left with Antipater in Macedonia.
+Memnon, a Greek mercenary commander serving with the Persians, recommended a strategy of calculated retreat with scorched earth, but Persian commanders, many closely related to King Darius III, insisted on a confrontation and chose the Granicus River.
+Alexander left 12000 infantry, 1500 horse with Antipater in Macedonia.

-Plut: Alexander immediately plunged down the bank and into the water with 13 squadrons into swiftly flowing water that swept men off their feet and surged about them.
+Plut: Alexander immediately plunged down the bank and into the water with 13 squadrons into swiftly flowing water that surged about them and swept men off their feet.
 Despite this he pressed forward and with a tremendous effort attained the opposite bank which was a wet treacherous slope covered with mud.
 There he was immediately forced to engage the enemy in a confused hand to hand struggle, before the troops who were crossing behind him could be organized into any formation.
 The moment his men set foot on land the enemy attacked them with loud shouts matching horse against horse, thrusting with their lances and fighting with the sword when their lances broke.
 Many of them charged against Alexander himself, for he was easily recognizable by his shield and by the tall white plume which was fixed on either side of his helmet.
-His breast plate was pierced by a javelin, Spithradates, rode at him, and hit him on head with battle axe, splitting the crest of his helmet.
-Cleitus the Black ran him through and saved Alexander.
-While Alexander’s cavalry was engaged in this furious and dangerous action the Macedonian phalanx crossed the river and the infantry of both sides joined the battle.
+His breast plate was pierced by a javelin.
+Spithradates (a Persian noble) rode at him, and hit him on head with a battle axe, splitting the crest of his helmet.
+Cleitus the Black, the brother of Alexander’s wet nurse, ran him through and saved Alexander’s life.
+While Alexander’s cavalry was engaged in this furious and dangerous action, the Macedonian phalanx crossed the river and the infantry of both sides joined the battle.
 The Persians offered little resistance but quickly broke and fled, and it was only the Greek mercenaries who held their ground.
-They fought to the death.
-Persians lost 20000 infantry and 2500 horse; Alexander lost 34, 9 in the infantry.
+The latter fought to the death.
+The Persians lost 20000 infantry and 2500 horse; Alexander lost 34 cavalry, 9 in the infantry.
 Captured shields were sent to Athens to decorate the Parthenon.

-Arrian: the cavalry charged in a wedged formation.
-Alexander led the cavalry in an oblique flank attack across the water so that the army would not get flanked: oblique to the current.
+Arrian 1.13-15: the cavalry charged in a wedged formation.
+[The Persian cavalry was arranged in a line 16 deep; the Macedonian phalanx was arranged 8 deep; Alexander’s cavalry unit was arranged 10 deep.]
+Alexander led the cavalry in an oblique attack across the water so that the army would not get flanked: oblique to the current.
 This enabled him to prevent a flank attack as he emerged from the water and to engage the enemy with a front as solid as he could make it.
-Persians, mounted troops in front infantry to the rear…it was a cavalry battle with, as it were, infantry tactics: horse against horse, man against man, locked together, the Macedonians did their utmost to thrust the enemy once and for all back from the river bank and force him into open ground while the Persians fought to prevent the landings or hurl their opponents back into the water.
+The Persians were arranged with mounted troops in front and infantry to the rear…it was a cavalry battle with, as it were, infantry tactics: horse against horse, man against man, locked together.
+The Macedonians did their utmost to thrust the enemy once and for all back from the river bank and to force him into open ground; whereas, the Persians fought to prevent the landings or to hurl their opponents back into the water.

-Greek mercenaries fight to the death, 2000 were enslaved and were sent to Macedonia.
+The Greek mercenaries fight to the death because of Philip II’s warning that all Greeks who supported the Persians would be executed.
+Some 2000 were enslaved and sent to Macedonia.

 Alexander in Asia Minor: